cambium-clojure/cambium-clojure.github.io/documentation.md

 ### Nested context

 Sometimes context values may be nested and need manipulation.
 Cambium requires nesting-aware codec for dealing with nested context.
-Almost all nesting-aware backends need to be configured to use the codec before logging events:
+Almost all nesting-aware backends need to be configured to use the codec before logging any events:

 ```clojure
 (require '[cambium.codec :as codec])    ; assuming we have codec-cheshire